OpenChannelSSD/documentation/docs/gettingstarted.md

 # How to use

-To use Open-Channel SSDs, support in the operating system kernel is required.
-Support in the Linux kernel has been supported since 4.4 with the inclusion of the LightNVM subsystem.
-The project is still under development, therefore the latest release or release candidate is preferred.
-The latest source code is available at [https://github.com/OpenChannelSSD/linux](https://github.com/OpenChannelSSD/linux).
+To use an Open-Channel SSD, support in the operating system kernel is required.
+The Linux kernel has support since the LightNVM subsystem was introduced in version 4.4.
+As the project is under development, it is preferred to use the latest available kernel.

-After booting the a supported kernel.
-The following must be met:

-1. A compatible device, such as QEMU NVMe or an Open-Channel SSD, such as the CNEX Labs LightNVM SDK.
-2. A media manager on top of the device driver.
-The media manager manages the partition table for the device.
-3. A target on top of the block manager that exposes the Open-Channel SSD.

-## Install Kernel 4.12+
+## Install Linux Kernel 4.12+

-LightNVM is directly supported in Linux since kernel 4.4.
-Pblk, which is used to get started, is available since 4.12+.
-Make sure to install 4.12+ or later if you want to use pblk.
+Pblk, which is used in this guide, is available from version 4.12+.
+Make sure to install and boot the kernel before continuing.

 ## Install nvme-cli tool